x0xr00t/Automated-MUlti-UAC-Bypass/README.md

 * Title change cause we can :D
 * More to come maybe, just maybe...

-* A test with mock folder, to import dll in to mock folder and exec uac.
+* A test with mock folder, to import dll in to mock folder and exec uac. (not fully implemented yet)

 # Legal Disclaimer: